If you are like most business owners, creating a predictable and consistent way to generate new leads and clients is your top priority.

 Of all the digital marketing tactics I have seen and tried to generate business for B2B companies, none has been more effective than lead generation on LinkedIn.
 Follow the steps in this article to get more consistent results (revenue) from your lead generation efforts.

-Directly reaching out to targeted prospects is the fastest, most reliable and effective way to generate leads and clients on LinkedIn.
+Directly reaching out to targeted prospects is the fastest, most reliable and most effective way to generate leads and clients on LinkedIn.

 To be successful at lead generation on LinkedIn, you need to have a well laid out process that includes a specific list of activities you commit to doing consistently.